Sources for Flourish map regions

 In this article

 - Regions: The default data in our Projection map uses GeoJSON regions from the World Bank, including disputed borders.
-As it isn't currently possible to display the borders as polylines in Flourish maps, polygons were created in order to include the disputed borders.
-Above is an example of what this looks like.
 Use the search to locate regions that might not be visible at this zoom level.
 If any of the regions don't align with the regions you would like to display, you can upload your own GeoJSON.

 - Points: The default data in the points layer of our Projection map world blueprint displays 2019 population data from the World Bank.